alercah/rado/design.md

 ### Placements

-1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to require
-   a placement ensure that all items are accessible.
+1. :o: :heavy_exclamation_mark: It should be possible to require a placement ensure that all items are accessible.
-1. :heavy_exclamation_mark: It should be possible to divide the items into subsets which have restrictions on their placement.
+1. It should be possible to divide the items into subsets which have restrictions on their placement.
 This includes one-item subsets which have a fixed location. *Example: In ALttP, keys, maps, and compasses are restricted to the dungeon in which they occur.
 In Super Metroid, each boss always gives its own completion event regardless of randomization.*
-1. It should be possible to permit some subsets of items or locations to be inaccessible. *Example: In ALttP randomizer, keys and only keys are permitted to be inaccessible.*
+1. :o: It should be possible to permit some subsets of items or locations to be inaccessible. *Example: In ALttP randomizer, keys and only keys are permitted to be inaccessible.*
 1. It should be possible to control where softlocks are permitted. *Example: In